guptv93/tagging-app/README.md

 # Tagging App
-(Part of Human and Machine Learning Lab)
+**(Human and Machine Learning, NYU)**
----

 The application helps put training tags on video frames.
 Provides a sleek UI to display video frames from S3 and stores tags in DynamoDB.

 ## Technologies Used
 - Spring Boot